Alibaba-MIIL/ASL/README.md

 <!--</table>-->
 </p>

+## Training Code Now Available !

+With great support and collaboration with @Ghostwnd, we now provide a [script](train.py) for reproducing the article results and finally enable a modern multi-label training repo for the community.
 ## Frequently Asked Questions
 Some questions are repeatedly asked in the issues section. make sure to review them before starting a new issue: